-Pursuant to City Code § 30.15 - 166, the Sierra Vista City Council holds two regular meetings, on the second and fourth Thursday of each month at 5:00 p.m. in the Council Chambers of City Hall located at 1011 N. Coronado Drive, Sierra Vista.
+Pursuant to City Code § 30.15 - 165, the Sierra Vista City Council holds two regular meetings, on the second and fourth Thursday of each month at 5:00 p.m. in the Council Chambers of City Hall located at 1011 N. Coronado Drive, Sierra Vista.
 The Sierra Vista City Council does not take any regularly scheduled breaks from the meeting schedule.
 However, if required, item D, below, identifies reasons for cancelling meetings.
 The regular meetings and work sessions are televised live on Cox Cable Channel 12 and via web streaming on the City's website.
-The regular meetings are rebroadcasted on Channel 12 several times, a schedule of channels and rebroadcast times can be found on the City website, www.sierravistaaz.gov7.
 Web videos of Council Meetings are available through the City's website, www.sierravistaaz.gov.

-6 City Code § 30.15 - 16
+5 City Code § 30.15 - 16